aekta113/ai-sre/docs/ARCHITECTURE.md

 **AI SRE** is a lightweight, containerized CLI toolbox designed to execute Kubernetes remediation commands as directed by N8N workflows.
 The architecture follows a clean separation of concerns:

 - **N8N**: Handles all orchestration, intelligence, RAG/vector store, and Telegram integration
-- **AI SRE Container**: Provides execution environment with CLI tools and MCP Server API
+- **AI SRE Container**: Provides execution environment with CLI tools and MCP Protocol Server
 - **GitOps**: All changes tracked via Git with Flux for synchronization

 ## Key Design Principles

 1. **Lean & Focused**: Container only executes commands, no complex logic
 2. **Stateless**: All state managed by N8N, container is purely functional
-3. **API-Driven**: Clean REST API interface via MCP Server
+3. **Protocol-Driven**: Model Context Protocol (MCP) interface for AI integration
 4. **GitOps Native**: All cluster changes tracked in Git
 5. **Secure**: Minimal attack surface, clear audit trail